-Furthermore, media is reporting that only one-third of applicants for the incentive were from Canada’s largest cities, and home buyers don’t seem too keen on the idea of the government having a stake in their home.
+Furthermore, media had reported that only one-third of applicants for the incentive were from Canada’s largest cities, and homebuyers don’t seem too keen on the idea of the government having a stake in their home.

-RE/MAX’s Housing Affordability Report reveals that home buyers are employing some creative measures to assist with their purchase, including co-ownership, multiple families residing in a traditionally single-family home, and financial assistance from parents.
+RE/MAX’s 2022 Housing Affordability Report revealed that homebuyers were employing some creative measures to assist with their purchase, including co-ownership, multiple families residing in a traditional single-family home, and financial assistance from parents.